Scrape configuration using Kubernetes

 Differences between relabel and metricRelabels

-A Prometheus relabel configuration lets you select which targets you want scraped, and what the target labels are.
-Using relabel rewrites the label set of a target before it's scraped.
+A Prometheus relabel configuration defines the targets you want to scrape and the target labels.
+Using relabel rewrites the label set of a target before it’s scraped.

-Chronosphere Collector applies metricRelabels after the scrape, but before ingesting the data.
-If there are expensive metrics that you want to drop, or labels coming from the scrape itself that you want to manipulate, then use metricRelabels.
+Collector applies metricRelabels after the scrape but before ingesting data.
+Use metricRelabels if there are expensive metrics that you want to drop, or labels coming from the scrape itself that you want to manipulate.

 In this example, the relabel rule replaces the name of the label code to status_code for the api job before scraping the metrics: